 Lluka is 12 years old and has loved performing on the stage from a young age.
 She has been a company member of Pelican Productions since she was seven years old.
 She has played ‘Gurtrude Mcfuzz’ in Seussical, ‘Annie’ in Annie Jr and ‘Tracy’ in MTC 2018.
 Lluka’s favourite subject at school is Science.
 She also enjoys playing the ukulele and busking.

-Lucy is a member of the Walford School Concert Choir, performing solos in Migaloo by Annie Kwok and as Kermit the Frog in A Tribute to Jim Henson.
+Lucy is a member of the Walford School Concert Choir and the performing choir Chica Voce.
 She trains in vocal technique and music theatre with Linda Ellis, acting with Trinity College of London, and has trained in dance since she was 3 years - studying classical ballet, Broadway jazz, tap and hip hop with Norwood Ballet.

 Madaleine is ten years old and has been singing for 4 years with the Adelaide Hills Arts music school.
 She adores musical theatre and has recently performed for the Hills Youth Theatre company in productions such as Pollyanna, Blinky Bill and Snow White.
 She regularly performs at her music school showcases at the Governor Hindmarsh, and has just been selected to sing a solo at the Festival of Music (Festival Theatre) in September with her school choir.
 Her favourite musical to date is Matilda, and Madaleine would love the opportunity to play this character one day on stage.
 Madaleine has also recently completed her Grade 3 AMEB Rockshool singing exam and is also learning to play the guitar.